 17. Living alone.

-Having your own pad is different from living with your parents.
-When you live alone, you are in charge of everything–even the bills.
+Having your own pad is a whole lot different from living with your parents.
+When you live alone, you are in charge of everything–even that busted kitchen sink.

 19. Saving and investing